Santa's Husband

 Santa's Husband is a children's book written by Daniel Kibblesmith and illustrated by Ashley Perryman Quach.

 Synopsis

-Santa's Husband "tells the story of a black Santa Claus and his white husband who both live in the North Pole.
-Santa’s spouse frequently fills in for his husband at malls."
+Santa's Husband "tells the story of a black Santa Claus and his white husband who both live at the North Pole.
+Santa's spouse frequently fills in for his husband at malls."
 The book highlights various activities Santa and his husband experience, such as playing games and dancing.